Body Solid Reverse Hyper

 So, you either do some aftermarket fixes to prevent this, or you place it on a carpet or some surface that keeps it stable.

 This is an adjustable machine and the hip-rest can be changed from 38” to 47 ½” in 5 increments, depending on the height of the person using it.
 At the lowest setting, it is best suited for shorter users who are 5’1 and at the highest setting, users taller than 6’ will find it a comfortable fit.

 With a max weight capacity of 250 lbs., it’s not really suited for a commercial setting.
-But with the folding design and the 44 lbs. weight, it is ideal for a home gym or a small basement or apartment gym.
+But with the folding design for the perfect usable storage length, and the 44 lbs. weight, it is ideal for a home gym setup or a small basement or apartment gym.